Patient education: Insomnia (Beyond the Basics)

 One result of poor sleep is that you may become concerned that you will be sleep-deprived and will suffer from serious consequences of lost sleep.
 This concern may grow as you are unable to sleep, which in turn makes it increasingly difficult to fall asleep.
 It is important that you not get caught in this cycle and understand that you are sleeping more than it seems.

-Insomnia may have many causes (see "Overview of insomnia"):
+Insomnia may have many causes (see "Overview of insomnia in adults"):

 Short-term insomnia — Short-term insomnia lasts less than three months and is usually associated with stressors.
 Possible stressors include the following: